 Employee A and Employee B would receive similar amounts for their fixed costs, since they are similar, but different amounts for their variable costs, since Employee B drives more.
 Employee B would still receive more than Employee A, but the difference would be reasonable and fair, unlike under the government mileage rate.

 The FAVR reimbursement is an IRS procedure for businesses to accurately reimburse employees.
 FAVR is designed for companies, not individual tax payers.
 It is an accountable plan or expense offset that allows reimbursements to be delivered non-taxed as long as certain rules and guidelines are followed.

 In states like California that have expense indemnification clauses, FAVR enables companies to prove that reimbursements are accurate.
 Employees are not going to be under-reimbursed because the reimbursements track with each employee’s costs, and the company is not going to over-reimburse employees because of that level of accuracy.

-For more information about how a FAVR program works, download our FAVR data sheet.
+For more information about how a FAVR program works, read our Ultimate Guide to FAVR Reimbursements.